standardebooks/tools/tests/README.md

 4. `stdout_commands`—These take a draft (i.e. incomplete) SE ebook directory structure as input, combined with the file(s) provided for the test, and output text to stdout.
 The test directory structure is the same as for draft_commands.
 5. `lint`—`se`’s lint command takes a feature-complete ebook directory structure as input, and writes any errors found in the ebook to stdout.
 There is a separate directory for each type of lint error, e.g. css, filesystem, metadata, etc., each of which contains the test directories for the errors of that type.
 The test directories are named for the specific lint error being tested, e.g. `c-003`, `x-015`, etc. Each error has a single test, and therefore a single directory.
 6. `string_commands`—These take a string as input and output a string to stdout.
 Since they do not take file input, all tests are contained in a single file, contained in a directory named for the command being tested.
 The file contains one line per test.
-7. In addition, there is a `data` directory that contains two SE ebook structures beneath it, one for a draft ebook (created via `se create-draft`), and one for a feature-complete test ebook, i.e. it will build without error and generates no lint errors.
+7. In addition, there is a `data` directory that contains two SE ebook structures beneath it, one for a draft ebook (created via `se create-draft`) used by the `draft_commands` and `stdout_commands` tests, and one for a feature-complete test ebook, i.e. it builds without error and generates no lint errors, used by the `ebook_commands` and `lint` modules.

 ## Creating a test
 For the first four modules above (draft, ebook, file, stdout), creating a test involves these steps.